Vanderlad/Vanderlad/README.md

-## Hi there 👋
+## 🌜 Vlad Mihaescu 🌛

-My name is Vlad and I am a new student at the University of Windsor studying computer science.
-I plan to use github to keep all of my files for my projects accessible since I tend to move around a lot between my home pc, laptop and school computers.
+University of Windsor, Computer Science.
+On a path to discover my niche.
+I use github to access and build things I find cool from anywhere, + version control is kind of important wouldn't you say?